piaoziyue/ReadNIMEwithMeWeb/_posts/reading/2025-01-23-motor learning.md

 ## motor control [2]
 how our neuromuscular system functions to activate and coordinate the muscles and limbs involved in the performance of a motor skill.
-Researchers may investigate this question while a person is learning a new skill or performing a welllearned or highly experienced skill.
+Researchers may investigate this question while a person is learning a new skill or performing a well learned or highly experienced skill.

 ## motor development
 both motor learning and control, primarily interested in the relationship between these issues and human development from infancy to old age